|This is an unofficial version.

 applicable thereto, a crematory may be constructed, maintained, and operated, in any municipality and at any place therein, either in a cemetery or elsewhere.

-19(5) Subject as herein provided, on payment of the required fee, the board may issue to the operator of a crematory a licence authorizing the maintenance and operation of the crematory.
+Subject as herein provided, on payment of the required fee, the director may issue to the operator of a crematory a licence authorizing the maintenance and operation of the crematory.

-19(6) The board shall not approve the plans for, or the site of, a proposed crematory unless
+The director shall not approve the plans for, or the site of, a proposed crematory unless

-(a) it has received the certificate to which clause (1)(a) refers; and
+(a) the director has received the certificate to which clause (1)(a) refers; and

-(b) it is satisfied that the crematory will be constructed in accordance with
+(b) the director is satisfied that the crematory will be constructed in accordance with

 (i) a zoning by-law under The Planning Act;